Official: China's growth likely to slow due to virus, floods

 The economy was disrupted by unusually severe summer flooding that hit central China in July, killing more than 300 people in Henan province.
 More floods hit Hubei province to the south this month, killing at least 21 people.

-“Given China’s ‘zero tolerance’ approach to Covid, future outbreaks will continue to pose significant risk to the outlook,” said Kuijs.
+“Given China’s ‘zero tolerance’ approach to COVID, future outbreaks will continue to pose significant risk to the outlook,” Kuijs said.

 The government reported earlier that economic growth slowed to a still-strong 7.9% over a year earlier in the three months ending in June, down from the previous quarter’s 18.3%.
 Those figures were amplified by comparison with early 2020, when the economy was shut down to fight the virus.

-Output in the second quarter compared with the January-March period, the way other major economies are measured, was 1.3%, up from the previous quarter’s 0.6% over late 2020.
+Output in the second quarter compared with the January-March period, the way other major economies are measured, was up 1.3%, an increase from the previous quarter’s 0.6% over late 2020.

 Fu, the statistics official, expressed confidence the long-term outlook was still healthy.